RiccardoZanaboni/sensor-pattern-analysis/motion-simulator/README.md

 ## Behaviour

-The simulated person can chooeses to stay in a room or not thanks to the parameter "probability_of_staying" The waiting time in a room (the time before the next movement) is drown from two uniform distributions.
+The simulated person can choose to stay in a room or not thanks to the parameter "probability_of_staying" The waiting time in a room (the time before the next movement) is drawn from two uniform distributions.
-One represents a short time wating the second one a long time wating.
-The simulation can be done with one of this wating time or both.
+One represents a short time waiting the second a long time waiting.
+The simulation can be done with one of this waiting time or both.

 # Configuration information

-It's necessary to define the appartment of the simulation, showing the adjacenses.
+It's necessary to define the apartment of the simulation, showing the adjacenses.
-To do it use the configurations.json, using the section "room".
+To do it use configurations.json, using the section "room".
-Use a room as key and its ajacenses rooms as values.
+Use a room as key and its adjacenses rooms as values.

-To deciede the slice time of simulation set the value of ["time"]["START_TIME"] and ["time"]["STOP_TIME"].
+To decide the slice time of the simulation, set the value of ["time"]["START_TIME"] and ["time"]["STOP_TIME"].

-To set the uniform distributions for the behaviour of the person's movment use these parameters.
+To set the uniform distributions for the behaviour of the person's movement use these parameters.
 * ["time"]["lower_long_waiting_time"]
 * ["time"]["upper_long_waiting_time"]
 * ["time"]["seed_long_waiting_time"]